GMLC-TDC/HELICS/docs/user-guide/advanced_topics/advanced_topics_index.md

 - [**Dynamic Federations**](./dynamic_federations.md) - Sometimes it is useful to have a federate that is not ready at the beginning of co-simulation.
 This is a dynamic federation.
 There are various levels of this (not all are available yet) and this document discusses some aspects of dynamic co-simulation.
 - [**Timeouts**](./timeouts.md) - HELICS includes a number of timeouts to prevent failed operations from continuing indefinitely, the various timeout options are discussed in this document.
 - [**Command Interface**](./commandInterface.md) - HELICS v3 introduced the command interface as a method of asynchronously communicating between federates.
+- [**Aliases*](./aliases.md) - HELICS 3.3 introduced the notion of aliases.
+Aliases allow a mapping of an interface key to a different string